chicoferreira/contratopublico/README.en.md

 2. Run the compose:

 ```
-docker compose -f docker/docker-compose.yml up -d
+docker compose -f docker/compose.yml up -d
 ```

 This will start:

-- `meilisearch` (data in `backend/data/meili_data`)
+- `meilisearch`
+- `postgres`
 - `backend`
 - `frontend`
 - `prometheus` and `grafana`
 - `rpxy` (reverse proxy)

 By default, the ports are not exposed.
-In production, you should provide your own proxy (for example, `docker-compose-cftunnels.yml` starts a Cloudflare Tunnel).
+In production, you should provide your own proxy (for example, `compose-cftunnels.yml` starts a Cloudflare Tunnel).
 For local use, you can:

 - Run the services locally without Docker (see next section), or:
-  1. Add `ports:` to `rpxy` in `docker/docker-compose.yml` to expose port 80.
+  1. Add `ports:` to `rpxy` in `docker/compose.yml` to expose port 80.
   2. Change `server_name` from `contratopublico.pt` to `localhost` in `rpxy/config/config.toml`.

 ## Local Development

-You can run Meilisearch in Docker, the backend with Cargo, and the frontend with Bun/Node.
+You can run Meilisearch and Postgres in Docker, the backend with Cargo, and the frontend with Bun/Node.

 ### 1. Meilisearch

-Start Meilisearch in Docker:
+Start Meilisearch and Postgres in Docker:

 ```
-docker compose -f docker/docker-compose-meilisearch.yml up -d
+docker compose -f docker/compose-meilisearch.yml up -d
 ```

 ### 2. Backend (Rust)